Mmakgosana/MMAMAK387_BCL2401_GroupC_Mmakgosana-Makgaka_DJS11/README.md

 ADDITIONAL INFORMATION includes a preview, a summarized version of a show containing basic information, which is exposed when an array of different show information is requested.
 Genre information related to one or more genres that can be assigned to a show.

+SET UP INSTRUCTIONS
+Before commencing with the project, I installed Node.js and npm and npm router-dom on my laptop.

 USAGE EXAMPLES
 1. BROWSING SHOWS
    Navigate to the homepage to see a list of all available shows